BeminDawoud/-Shopping-Cart-web-App-using-javaScript-and-API/README.md

 - Adjust the quantity of items in the cart using plus and minus buttons.
 - View the total price of items in the cart.
 - Cart data persists across sessions using local storage.
+- simple and beautifully designed registeration and log in pages.

 ## Usage
 * Clone the repository to your local machine.